davidAsh3r/UdemyProjects/README.md

 # UdemyProjects
-A collection of projects and notes from Udemy full-stack web development course
+A collection of projects and notes from the Udemy full-stack web development course